SSA Offering Incentives in Drive for 12% Workforce Cut

-The Social Security Administration (SSA) is offering its employees incentives to reduce the agency’s workforce by 7,000 people as part what the SSA is billing as a “massive reorganization.”
+The Social Security Administration (SSA) is offering its employees incentives to reduce the agency’s workforce by 7,000 people as part of what the SSA is billing as a “massive reorganization.”

 In a memo sent to the agency’s employees on Feb.
 27 and since shared with the public, SSA said it will soon restructure the entire organization while prioritizing the reduction of “offices that perform functions not mandated by statute.”